HL7/US-Core-STU3/pages/_includes/us-core-encounter-intro.md

 -   Query for a specific patient encounter
 -   Query for recent patient encounters
--   Record or update an encoutner
+-   Record or update an encounter

 ##### Mandatory Data Elements and Terminology